suinleelab/AIControl.jl/README.md

 - (12/15/2018) Updated some error messages to better direct users.
 - (1/7/2019) Made AIControl Pkg3 compatible for Julia 1.0.3
 - (1/24/2019) AIControl now writes everything to a folder by default.
 We also substatially improved the readme.md based on community feedback.
+- (2/22/2019) Moved ownership to suinleelab from hiranumn

 ## Installation
 AIControl can be used on any **Linux** or **macOS** machine.
 While we tested and validated that AIControl works on **Windows** machines, we believe that it is easier for you to set up the AIControl pipeline on the Unix based systems.